Links and reviews about the variety of ancient Greek dictionaries online and in print.

 - Stephanus Volume 9 This volume contains an index only.

 There is a rich history behind the Stephanus name and their contribution to Bible history. Θησαυρος της Ελληνικης Γλωσσης was spearheaded by Henri Estienne (also known as Henri Stephanus).
 This family’s history of publishing, collating manuscripts, and translating has had a major impact on the modern Bible.
 For example the current division of chapters and verses was first introduced by Henri’s father, Robert I.

-Some may ask, “what about Lampe’s Patristic Lexicon?”
-This one is a recent publication and does not qualify to be in any open source digital book library.
-Oxford University Press has not ported the printed version into any digital format yet either.
+Some may ask about three more.
+Firstly, Lampe’s Patristic Lexicon by Oxford University Press has not ported a printed version into any digital format.
 Amazon.com has new ones listed from $304-578.00 US.
 The publisher has alienated a sizeable audience by its pricing and lack of digital availability.
 It is an OK dictionary, not as good as Stephanus’, and not worth the price.
 This pricing and availability may also put the book into a deep public slumber — a forgotten work that will sit quietly on a few dusty library bookshelves.

-For more complete information on how to utilize the Perseus digital library, and a more comprehensive listing of other resources, the following article may be of assistance: Translation Tips on the Greek Church Fathers.by
+For more complete information on how to utilize the Perseus digital library, and a comprehensive listing of other resources, the following article may be of assistance: Translation Tips on the Greek Church Fathers.